Two methods of shaming women out of getting abortions

 Leslee Unruh, owner of one of South Dakota’s pregnancy help centers, taunts asks “What are they so afraid of?
 That women might change their minds?”
 No, Leslee.
 We trust in a woman’s ability to make this most private decision regarding her body herself, in consultation with her doctor.
 That’s why we’re not trying to get legislation passed which allows us to browbeat women into getting abortions.
 Believe it or not, abortion providers and those of us who support them aren’t out to get every fetus aborted.
 It isn’t about ignorance versus informed decision-making; it’s about paternalism versus autonomy.
 The difference, whether you’re pro-choice or pro-life, should be clear as day.

-1 thought on “Two methods of shaming women out of getting abortions”
+One Reply to “Two methods of shaming women out of getting abortions”

 Leave a Reply